maarten-pennings/SevenSegment-over-Serial/README.md

 does not have a display - at least not one that can display bigger numbers.
 But I want it smaller to better fit LEGO.

 Later I found that [sparkfun](https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display/all) has something similar.
-Also a bit too wide to my liking, adn _retired_.
+This board is also a bit too wide to my liking, and _retired_.

 ## Font